kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

         Events:                <none>
     ```

-### Statically Provision a Block Volume in Tanzu Kubernetes Grid Cluster<a id="static_volume_provisioning_tkg"></a>
+### Statically Provision a Block Volume in Tanzu Kubernetes Grid Service<a id="static_volume_provisioning_tkg"></a>

-You can statically create a block volume in a Tanzu Kubernetes Grid (TKG) Cluster using an unused PersistentVolumeClaim (PVC) from the Project Pacific cluster only if the latter satisfies the following conditions:
+You can statically create a block volume in Tanzu Kubernetes Grid Service (TKGS) using an unused PersistentVolumeClaim (PVC) from the Supervisor cluster only if the latter satisfies the following conditions:

-- It is present in the same namespace as the TKG Cluster
+- It is present in the same Supervisor cluster namespace where the TKGS was created

-- It is associated with the same `StorageClass` as the default storage class in the TKG Cluster
+- Not attached to a Pod in the Supervisor cluster or in any other TKGS

-- Not attached to a Pod in the Project Pacific Cluster
+Using static provisioning, a PVC created by one TKGS can also be re-used in another TKGS when the volume is no longer needed in the former one.
+In order to do so, you need to modify the `Reclaim policy` of the PV in the old TKGS to `Retain` and then delete the corresponding PVC.
+Follow the steps below to statically create a PVC in the new TKGS using the information from the leftover underlying volume.

-Steps to create a static PVC in a TKG Cluster are as follows:
+Steps to create a static PVC in a TKGS are as follows:

-1. Note the name of the PVC in the Project Pacific cluster
+1. Note the name of the PVC in the supervisor cluster.
+If you are re-using a PVC from an old TKGS, then this value can also be retrieved from the `volumeHandle` of the old PV object in the TKGS.

-2. Create a PersistentVolume with the `storageClassName` set to the default storage class of the TKG Cluster and the `volumeHandle` pointing to the value retrieved in step 1.
+2. Create a PersistentVolume with the `storageClassName` preferably set to the storage class name of your supervisor cluster PVC and the `volumeHandle` pointing to the value retrieved in step 1.
+If you are re-using a volume from another TKGS where it is no more required, delete the PVC and PV object from the old TKGS before creating a PV in the new TKGS.

     ```yaml
       apiVersion: v1